 Advancing Creative Industries for Development in Ghana

-InfoStart date: 1 April, 2019 End date: 31 March, 2024 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 18-05-CBS Countries: Ghana Thematic areas: Economic development and value chains, Lead institution: Copenhagen Business School (CBS), Denmark Partner institutions: Copenhagen Business School (CBS), Department of Management, Society and Communication, Denmark Loughborough University (LBORO), United Kingdom University of Ghana (UG), Ghana Project website: go to website (the site might be inactive) Project coordinator: Thilde Langevang Total grant: 11,994,917 DKK
+InfoStart date: 1 April, 2019 End date: 31 March, 2024 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 18-05-CBS Countries: Ghana Thematic areas: Economic development and value chains, Lead institution: Copenhagen Business School (CBS), Denmark Partner institutions: Loughborough University (LBORO), United Kingdom University of Ghana (UG), Ghana Project website: go to website (the site might be inactive) Project coordinator: Thilde Langevang Total grant: 11,994,917 DKK